-In the deeply rural district of Suceava in northern Romania, whole communities struggle to find regular work.
-Life is tough.
-With many families living in one or two roomed houses with little heating or lighting, living a hand to mouth existence on a day by day basis.
+In the deeply rural district of Suceava in northern Romania life is tough, whole communities struggle to find regular work, the children barely get to eat or wash and going to school isn’t a priority.
+Families living in one or two roomed houses with little heating or lighting, live a hand to mouth existence on a day by day basis.

 Coupled with the stresses of living in extreme poverty in a very small space, this can lead to family breakdown, alcohol abuse and domestic violence.
 As a result, school dropout rates are very high.